 4. Low Power Design & Management

-With the shrinking size of ICs, low power design has got greater prominence, but this raises concerns for the test team in regards to the pertinent faults.
+With the shrinking size of ICs, low-power design has got greater prominence, but this raises concerns for the test team in regard to the pertinent faults.
 Design for testability and lower power design are closely related to each other.
 Using the power test access mechanism DFT is applied to increase the power dissipation during Automatic Test Pattern Generation.

 Few important low power management tactics include- Connection of functional block with power domain, multiple supply voltages through level shifters, Isolated Logic Cells, Clock Gating, and Retention Cells